What Does R.I.S.E. Stand For?

 Yet people who watch television for many years have their paradigm subtly yet deeply altered in ways most are not aware of.
-Do we dare to call this a mild for of cultural hypnotism?
+Do we dare to call this a mild form of cultural hypnotism?

-Not to mention that when it comes to the truth, the very best place to hide anything is on TV.
+Not to mention that when it comes to the truth, the best place to hide anything is on TV.

 So if "all of the above" potential solutions have been tried already and failed to create a rational, responsible, ethical and spiritually enlightened society, where does this leave us?

 We would suggest, Dear Reader, that the answer lies above the plane of protests, rallies, parades and socioeconomic struggle.